 Galle is a major city in southern Sri Lanka and can be easily reached by bus or train.
 For tourists, who are staying on the west coast of Sri Lanka, it is just a matter of 1 hours journey to reach the city of Galle.
-Despite the well developed public transport facilities it is highly recommended to hire a taxi to get the most out of your Galle sightseeing tour.
-Hiring a well-experienced driver/guide makes it easy to find the attraction and save time along the way.
+Despite the well-developed public transport facilities it is highly recommended to hire a taxi to get the most out of your Galle sightseeing tour.
+Hiring a well-experienced driver/guide makes it easy to find the attraction and saves time along the way.

 TRAVELLING ON GALLE DAY TOURS

 You will be travelling in a private vehicle, reserved exclusively for your group, with no intruders, and enjoy privacy at maximum on your Galle city tour.
 All our vehicles are air-conditioned modern vehicles driven by well-experienced guides.

 INCLUSIONS OF GALLE DAY TOURS